sdshayward/AdversarialSDN-Hydra/README.md

 This mirrors all traffic to host 10.
 However, it can be configured differently, if required.
 Just make sure to tell Argus to listen to the different host.

-Next, navigate to the main directory HydraWebApp and execute the following command to start the Hydra web application server and database:
+Next, navigate to the base directory AdversarialSDN-Hydra and execute the following command to start the Hydra web application server and database:

 ```
 sudo python manage.py runserver